What is the Sports Premium?

-At Wilden All Saints we have made the decision to use the large majority (74%) of our Sports Premium funding to employ an experience P.E. teacher, who teaches all children in the school from year 2-6.
-We feel this is an investment in the quality of the PE being taught and also a hands-on way of up-skilling our staff.
+At Wilden All Saints we use the funding for a wide range of purposes as outlined on our Sports Premium Summary this includes funding coaches and PE teachers to deliver high quality Sports training to upskill staff and children.
 A proportion of the grant is also used to fund our place in the Stourport PE partnership (16%), which allows us to access training for staff and a range of competitive inter-school events for our children.
-The remaining funding (10%) is used to enhance the children’s individual and group experiences by funding transport to events; maintenance of existing equipment and use of facilities; new equipment and resources; and visiting coaches and professionals.
+The remaining funding is used to enhance the children’s individual and group experiences by funding transport to events; maintenance of existing equipment and use of facilities; new equipment and resources; and funding transport.

 Impact of the Sports Premium at Wilden.

 - Staff up-skilled through PE specialist led sessions;

 - Increased confidence in teaching staff delivering PE sessions independently;

 - PE leaders (yr6) organise tournaments each half term- increased leadership skills;